-Brevard Family Partnership, its case management agencies and provider agencies will comply with the Brevard Family Partnership Operating Procedure #215-6, Incident Reporting and Client Risk Prevention.
+Brevard Family Partnership, its case management agencies and provider agencies complies with Brevard Family Partnership Operating Procedure #1144, Incident Reporting and Client Risk Prevention.
 This operating procedure establishes guidelines and procedures for identifying and reporting information related to client risk prevention and incidents.
-All incidents which meet the criterion for a child abuse/neglect/abandonment report continue to require that a report be immediately generated based on reason to suspect that abuse/neglect has occurred by a person responsible for the child's care; and an incident report filed with Brevard Family Partnership does not substitute or otherwise negate this responsibility.
-Nor does it replace the responsibility of reporting applicable incidents to the local advocacy committee as required by law.
+All incidents suspected to meet the criterion for a child abuse/neglect/abandonment report continue to require that a report be immediately made to the FL Abuse Hotline based on reason to suspect that abuse/neglect has occurred by a person responsible for the child's care; and a critical incident report filed with Brevard Family Partnership does not substitute or otherwise negate this responsibility.

-Incidents that rise to the level of "critical" require that the reporting person immediately verbally notify the Brevard Family Partnership Chief Executive Officer (or designee) and the DCF Circuit Administrator (or designee) and within 24 hours send written notification.
+Incidents that are defined in OP1144 and include but are not limited to child deaths require immediate notification to the appropriate Family of Agencies Executive Director and Brevard Family Partnership Chief Executive Officer and the DCF Circuit Administrator (or designee) and within 24 hours send written notification.

-All potential media involvement will be reported to Brevard Family Partnership and then reported to the Department of Children and Families in accordance with contractual requirements.
+All potential media involvement is reported to Brevard Family Partnership and then reported to the Department of Children and Families in accordance with contractual requirements.
 Information that is reported through incident reports and client complaints will be tracked by provider, number, type and outcome.
-The information will be analyzed and shared with the Risk Management Committee and Provider Network.
+The information is analyzed and shared with the Risk Management Committee and Provider Network.
 Both incident reports and client complaints provide insight into the agencies internal operations that might otherwise be overlooked.